 Additionally, the team has hosted a number of community charrettes and town halls to capture public feedback and sentiment.
 Ownership has been a proud community partner and participates in annual city-wide community events including Martin Luther King, Jr. Day, Hispanic Heritage Day, Thanksgiving Turkey give-away, the Christmas tree lighting ceremony and toy drive along with neighborhood Block Club BBQ’s and Council District events.

 Construction of the stadium is expected to create more than 3,000 jobs with Inglewood residents being given priority placement.
 Once completed and fully operating, the stadium and retail components are expected to generate thousands of jobs with long-term regional benefits.

-Our agreement with the City calls for a 100% union job site, with 30% of the workforce residing within a five-mile radius of the project.
+Our agreement with the City calls for a 100% union job site, with 30% of the workforce residing near the project area.
 Additionally, post-construction goals call for an ongoing retention of 35% of total jobs being targeted for local area residents.

 We are currently providing job-training programs and hosting quarterly local job fairs to inform and prepare Inglewood residents for these exciting new employment opportunities.
 Refer to the Opportunities page for more information.

 The new Los Angeles Stadium and Entertainment District is expected to generate hundreds of millions in new annual economic activity across the greater Los Angeles region.